taylorconor/DistributedFilesystem/README.md

   - Authoritative source on the hierarchy of the filesystem and the location of each file
   - Sends information about the contents of the filesystem and the location of files to clients that request it
   - Doesn't actually store or transfer files, just metadata
+- **ReplicationManager**: Replication Manager server
+  - Assigns each Node to a replication set
+  - Responds to queries from nodes requesting the identity of other nodes in their set